conan-io/docs/migrating_to_2.0/recipes.rst

 The attribute ``self.env_info`` has been replaced by:

-- ``self.buildenv_info``: For the dependant recipes, the environment variables will be present during the build process.
+- ``self.buildenv_info``: For the dependent recipes, the environment variables will be present during the build process.
-- ``self.runenv_info``: For the dependant recipes, environment variables will be present during the runtime.
+- ``self.runenv_info``: For the dependent recipes, environment variables will be present during the runtime.

 Read more about how to use them in the :ref:`environment management<conan_tools_env_environment_model>` of Conan 2.0.

-Remember that if you want to pass general information to the dependant recipes, you should use the ``self.conf_info`` and not environment variables if they are not supposed to be reused as environment variables in the dependent recipes.
+Remember that if you want to pass general information to the dependent recipes, you should use the ``self.conf_info`` and not environment variables if they are not supposed to be reused as environment variables in the dependent recipes.